1. Consultancy

 Jet engine

-Zentech has expertise in the aerospace sector in both engine and airframe applications.
+Zentech has expertise in the aerospace sector in engine, airframe and Space Transportation System (STS) payload applications.
 Historically the work has usually involved metallic components and the simulation of crack growth in those components.
-For engine applications, high temperature effects contribute to the difficulty of such simulations.
+For engine applications, high temperature effects and complex load histories contribute to the difficulty of such simulations.

 Although the usage of Additive Manufactured (AM), Cold Spray AM (CSAM) and Cold Spray Repair Technology in the aerospace industry, both defence and civil, is increasing steadily, so far it has remained mainly in low stress regions of an aircraft such as stabilators, fins and other control surfaces.
 This is to prevent any delamination inherited during manufacturing process from propagating further and affecting the operating safety and integrity of the aircraft.
 It is clearly stated in the US MIL Standard MIL-STD-1530D (1) and the NASA Standard NASA-HDBK-5010 (2), that it is a mandatory requirement that in order to use additive manufactured components or repairs in high stress areas, Durability And Damage Tolerance (DADT) analyses based on linear elastic fracture mechanics (LEFM) principles should be performed and certified.

-It has been shown (3-5) that it is possible to perform DADT analysis using a small crack (sub mm) propagation law as postulated by Hartman-Schijve via their modified NASGRO equation.
+It has been shown (3-5) that it is possible to perform Durability And Damage Tolerance (DADT) analysis using a small crack (sub mm) propagation law as postulated by Hartman-Schijve via their modified NASGRO equation.
 This law, implemented as a standard option in Zencrack, can also be used for assessment of DADT of composite materials, adhesive lap joints and naturally occurring discontinuities due to corrosion.

 Project work includes: